wadholm/mvc-project/README.md

 #### Add database

-add your database in config/database.php and in .env
+Add your database in config/database.php and in .env

 .env example: